 A rapid windward/leeward and another win for Asia Catamarans Hurricane (AUS).
 In Race 2, however, it was Thor (GBR) who finally knocked them off the top spot, sailing an excellent race over distance and correcting out more than three minutes ahead.
 Two third place for Phantom V today sees them reduce the deficit and now sit fourth overall, just one point behind Java.

 Kicking up their heels, the Multihull Cruising class enjoyed some scenic racing around the southern islands and the ladies crew, lead by sailing hot-shot Sean Jackson on DaVinci, continued where they left off yesterday with another win and now lead the standings from Rick Fielding’s Mojo (AUS).
 Siesta did not start.

 John Newnham and his crew on Twin Sharks (GBR) continued their winning ways in the Firefly 850 class adding two more wins today.
-With five wins from five they have built a four point buffer at the top and are sitting pretty at the series half-way mark.
-The Japanese crew on Mil Grace return to the podium with a third place in Race 1 behind Blue Noze (GBR), and with it are now tied with Voodoo for third overall, while Blue Noze remain second following two second places today.
+With five wins from five they have built a four-point buffer at the top and are sitting pretty at the series halfway mark.
+The Japanese crew on Mil Grace return to the podium with a third place in Race 1 behind Blue Noze (GBR), and with it is now tied with Voodoo for third overall, while Blue Noze remain second following two-second places today.

 Java Racing (GBR) added two more wins to their tally and with that moved to the top of the Pulse 600 standings.
 Despite tangling with a mark on the course, Multihull Solutions H30 (AUS) managed to hold onto second place in Race 1 finishing just 12 seconds ahead of SuDu Blue (AUS) in third, going on to claim another second in Race 2 and keep the pressure on Java Racing.